ctdk/shovey-jobs/README.md

 Requirements
 ------------
-Requires goiardi of recent enough vintage that it has shovey.
-Currently that means the tip of the 'serfing' branch in the github repo.
-As of this writing, only the in-memory data store works with shovey.
+Requires goiardi of recent enough vintage that it has shovey, which is any version since 0.8.0.
+The latest version is, of course, recommended.

 Also, to actually issue shovey jobs the knife-shove plugin (at https://github.com/ctdk/knife-shove) is required on the workstation you'll be